 The Nevada County CWPP 2016 update was developed to meet the requirements of a CWPP as specified in the Healthy Forest Restoration Act.
 The CWPP addresses how to prepare for wildland fire throughout Nevada County and assesses the risk of this type of fire event creating damage to communities in Sierra WUI areas.
 The planning process emphasized public participation and collaborative planning among federal, state, county, and local governments and other contributing agencies.
-Organizations and stakeholders were contacted through local mailings and encouraged to participate in plan development by submitting comments at public meetings.
+Organizations and stakeholders were contacted through local mailings and encouraged to participate in plan development by submitting comments at one of the public meetings or by use of the Sharepoint CWPP site.